Will TikTok Be Banned In The USA? It May Depend On Who Owns It

 While that sounds like a massive amount of data collection, it is not unusual.
 Most smartphone apps grab an enormous trove of data, the details of which are typically spelled out in the apps' terms and conditions.

 "The data that's gathered from TikTok on your phone is pretty equivalent to what you give away to all your other apps," said Adam Segal, who leads the Digital and Cyberspace Policy Program at the Council on Foreign Relations.
-"But when you sign off on the user agreement on TikTok, it says, 'We may share some data with our parent company.'"
+"But when you sign off on the user agreement on TikTok, it says, 'We may share some data with our parent company.' "

 And that is what is causing all the alarm in Washington: the possibility of Americans' personal data being collected and sent to China.